 Despite these steps forward, we have heard numerous stories about jurors’ reactions to female members of trial teams.
 In one trial, a male juror repeatedly winked at a female attorney during trial.
 In another case, a jury sent a note to the presiding judge asking for the lawyer sitting at the end of a table to keep her legs together.
 If jurors overtly and explicitly display such gender-based attitudes and actions one can only imagine the prejudices that go undetected in the jury box.
 The critical question is: What implicit biases do jurors have of women in the courtroom, and what, if anything, can be done about it?

-A person’s gender bias is often outside his or her conscious awareness and implicit meaning that it can occur without realization and, more disturbingly, in stark contrast to one’s consciously held explicit beliefs (Banaji & Greenwald, et al., 2002).
+A person’s gender bias is often outside his or her conscious awareness, meaning that it can occur without realization and, more disturbingly, in stark contrast to one’s consciously held explicit beliefs (Banaji & Greenwald, et al., 2002).
 Banaji & Greenwald posited that that social behavior is not completely under our conscious control but, rather, is driven by learned stereotypes that operate automatically or unconsciously when we interact with other people.
 Recent research has reiterated that implicit bias (also called hidden bias) is real and has real-world consequences; it raises issues of fairness in trials that are supposed to be a search for the truth regardless of, among other things, the gender of the presenting attorneys.
 The fact that we even ask questions about jurors’ perception of women attorneys is evidence of this gender bias.
-Questions like those listed below.
+Questions like:

 - Do jurors notice different things about a woman attorney-presenter compared to her male counterparts?

 - How does that affect the way jurors hear and assess her performance?

 - Do they judge how a woman attorney dresses or how she acts?

 Identifying implicit and explicit stereotypes and looking at their potential effects in the courtroom can help equalize the playing field and neutralize pre-existing juror biases.